Parents - Start Here

 What will my camper need to bring to camp?

 You will receive a packing list when you register for camp.
 But here’s a few tips:

 Please remember this is summer camp, older clothes that can get dirty are best!
 Lots of items get left behind at camp!

-Labeling your campers items can be quite helpful for them and helpful if things can confused with another campers.
+Labeling your campers items can be quite helpful for them and helpful if things can get confused with another campers.

-Laundry basket for your camper to place under their bed for dirty laundry is very helpful so they do not mix dirty and clean clothes (and easier for you to tackle their laundry when they arrive home) If you camper is flying in to camp, a laundry bag would be great to keep items separate while at camp.
+Laundry baskets for your camper to place under their bed for dirty laundry is very helpful so they do not mix dirty and clean clothes (and easier for you to tackle their laundry when they arrive home) If you camper is flying in to camp, a laundry bag would be great to keep items separate while at camp.